 Warning: The image below may be upsetting.

-It will be the last time I think she is looking at me.
+Today will be the last time I think Florence is looking at me.

-The upheaval of emptying closets unearthed the bag I stuffed into a corner five years ago hoping it would disappear on its own.
-That only happens to the things you are looking for.
-The things you want to forget stay stubbornly in place waiting to be dealt with.
+The upheaval of emptying closets and preparing to vacate the apartment unearthed the bag of her eye stuff I had stuffed into a corner hoping it would disappear on its own.
+The only time things disappear on their own is when you are looking for them.
+The things you want to forget stay stubbornly in place waiting to piss you off and freak you out.

-On lots of walks home from Gramma's, my sister and I would ask, "What happened to your eye?" but she never said anything; she'd just glower and continue striding down the street.
-Later, my father would tell us that her father, who she never spoke to, said she was born with something wrong and that she was in the hospital a long time and not allowed to see her mother.
+On walks home from TV night at Gramma's in Knickerbocker Village, my sister and I would ask, "What happened to your eye?"
+But Florence never answered.
+She'd just glower and continue striding down Madison Street.
+Later, my father would tell us her father, whom she never spoke to, said she was born with something wrong and that she was in the hospital a long time and not allowed to see her mother.
 Hospitals did that in those days.
 Fearing it would be injurious to the little kids to be with their families, parents weren't allowed to visit their children for months.

-But, years and years and years later, putting out the fires dementia makes, I had to call the place that made her eyes and I asked them, "Do you know what happened to her eye?"
-And they said, "Well she said it was a gunshot accident."
-I think she was pulling their leg.
-Although it was plausible.
-Florence spoke of her neighbors in Bushwick making hunting mittens.
+But, years and years and years after that, putting out the fires dementia makes, for some reason, I had to call the place that made her eye.
+So, while I had them on the phone I asked, "Do you know what happened to her eye?"

-When they first met, the woman she loved didn't even know that eye was glass.
+When they first met, the woman Florence loved her whole life didn't even know that eye was glass.
 All she knew was Florence's hair hid half her face.
 That woman, just introduced but knowing something different was happening, pushed the hair to the side and told Florence, "You look better this way."

-There were also gentle moments of care, where, when in public, one of us would whisper "Wipe your eye" if it got too cloudy.
-But that was as close as either of us got to her even admitting there was anything wrong.
-Even at the emergency room of the Eye and Ear Hospital at 2:30 am, it was I who had to tell the attending doctor the eye that didn't have cataracts was glass.
-She just sat there tight lipped and furious he dared to even investigate.
+There were also gentle moments of care when, in public, one of us daughters would whisper "Wipe your eye" if it got too cloudy.
+But that was as close as my sister or I ever got to Florence even admitting there was anything wrong.
+Even at the emergency room of the Eye and Ear Hospital at 2:30 in the morning, it was I who had to tell the attending doctor the eye that didn't have cataracts was glass.
+Florence just sat there tight lipped and furious he dared to even investigate.

-The last year of her life changed everything.
-Her knowing herself only as a child needing to hold hands made it possible for her to ask me if her eye was ok and could I fix it, which of course, I did.
-After fifty years of that glass being a wall between us, helping her put the eye in and adjusting it was like crossing the Rubicon.
+However, that last year of her life changed everything.
+Like a child needing to hold hands with her mommy after a tough day in the playground, Florence began asking me if her eye was O.K. and could I fix it.
+After fifty years of that piece of glass being a wall between us, putting her eye into her empty socket and adjusting was probably the most loving thing I have ever done for her.
+The Rubicon had been crossed.
+By both of us.

-On Thursday, this portrait of my mother will be donated to a project that refits glass eyes for those in need.
-And before it is, I will look my mother in the eye one last time.
+Today, I will bring this portrait of my mother over to the Eye and Ear Hospital where it will be donated to a project that refits glass eyes for those in need.
+But before I do, I will look my mother in the eye for the last time and for the last time I will think my mother is looking back at me.

 Sunday Memories: Home Where My Love Lies Waiting - Revisited